Social Icons

 Directed by Wes Ball

-The maze is well casted, the CGI and directing is awesome.
-The moment you start watching it will be difficult to stop as not only the actors, but the story is captivating enough to keep you wanting more… (and there is more folks).
+The maze itself is well-crafted, the CGI is impressive, and the directing is solid.
+Once you start watching, it’s hard to stop—not just because of the actors, but because the story is captivating enough to keep you hooked.
+And trust me, there’s more to come.

-The mystery of what the movie and what the events are all about will keep you glued and the deaths of the people around is sad enough to make you want revenge for the young adults trapped in the maze.
-The thrill the movie delivers is enough for you to have a great day.
+The mystery of what’s really going on will keep you glued to the screen, and the deaths of some characters are heartbreaking enough to make you root for the young adults trapped in the maze.
+The thrills the movie delivers are enough to make your day.

-I watched this movie based on a recommendation, and not having an a idea what the movie had to offer nor reading the book either I just took a chance and I’m glad I did.
+I watched this movie based on a recommendation, knowing nothing about it or the book.
+I took a chance, and I’m glad I did.

-The movie starts with a teenage boy waking up in a box heading up, he finds himself in place called the Glades where young males youths like him have been living together in a society for years.
-His memory is gone and the only thing he could remember is his name.
+The movie starts with a teenage boy waking up in a rising box.
+He finds himself in a place called the Glade, where a group of young men have been living together for years.
+His memory is wiped, and the only thing he remembers is his name: Thomas.

-The boy’s name is Thomas and he is a curious cat, he wanted out and broke all the rules of the Glades society.
-The have a group called the runners who go into the maze to map it out and search for a way out.
-But, Thomas one day went in after them when it seemed the Runners were not going to make it out before the doors shut them in and they are killed off by some creatures of the maze.
+Thomas is curious and rebellious.
+He wants out and breaks all the rules of the Glade’s society.
+There’s a group called the Runners who enter the maze daily to map it and search for a way out.
+One day, Thomas follows them in, even though the Runners might not make it back before the doors close, leaving them trapped and at the mercy of the maze’s deadly creatures.

-The movie cast (some) are relatively new to me except Thomas Brodie-Sangster who plays Newt the second in command in the Glades, I recall him from Doctor Who and some other movies.
-Ki Hong Lee who plays Minho a runner in the movie is also someone I recall seeing in some TV-series, like Modern Family, Victorious and the crappy The Nine Lives of Chloe King.
-Everyone else is unknown to me, but they were good actors and after looking them up in Wikipedia, they are well seasoned.
+The cast includes some familiar faces, like Thomas Brodie-Sangster, who plays Newt, the Glade’s second-in-command.
+I remember him from Doctor Who and a few other movies.
+Ki Hong Lee, who plays Minho, a Runner, is also someone I’ve seen in TV shows like Modern Family, Victorious, and The Nine Lives of Chloe King.
+The rest of the cast was new to me, but they delivered strong performances, and after looking them up, I found they’re well-seasoned actors.

-You have to catch this movie with a friend, it is awesome.
+You have to watch this movie with a friend—it’s awesome.